 Effective drying of a hardwood floor is a slow process.
 It will sometimes take seven to 10 days for the floor to release enough water to halt the forced drying process.
 Removing all the absorbed water from the floor is expensive and nature must be allowed to assist in the process.

 The hardwood drying continues until the wood’s moisture levels reach four percent of the floor’s dry standard.
 At this point, nature will remove the remaining water, although slowly — anywhere from three to six months.
 Education in this process is crucial for a successful job.
-Let the restorations professionals of PuroClean help you dry your hardwood flooring properly.
+Let the restoration professionals of PuroClean help you dry your hardwood flooring properly.

 Repairing the finish